Fast fashion trained us to treat clothes as disposable. Buying less can mean looking better.

 - Invest in key quality pieces

-- Replace fast fashion systematically
+- Replace fast fashion items one category at a time

 - Some luxury investment pieces